SantosRAC/BrazilianWorkshopPythonForBioData_Zuvanov_etal_2021/README.md

  * In collaboration with the [University of São Paulo](https://btwbd.gitlab.io/sitepythonbiodata2020/) (2020, online edition)
  * In collaboration with the [São Paulo State University](https://btwbd.gitlab.io/sitepythonbiodata2021/) (2021, online edition)

-Manuscript describing workshop (PLOS Computational Biology):
+Manuscript describing the workshop (PLOS Computational Biology):
  * Zuvanov et al. ["The experience of teaching introductory programming skills to bioscientists in Brazil"](https://doi.org/10.1371/journal.pcbi.1009534)